ponty/entrypoint2/README.rst

 Known problems:
  - Python 3 is not supported
- - only @entrypoint is tested
+ - there are more decorators in the module inherited from original entrypoint_, but only @entrypoint  is tested.
  - Autocompletion is not supported

 Basic usage